Diplomatic Communication online course

 How to apply

-• Why do you feel you should have the opportunity to participate in this course?
-How will your participation benefit you, your institution and/or your country?
+• Why you believe you should be offered the opportunity to participate, and how your participation would benefit you, your institution, and/or your country

-Please note that financial assistance from Diplo is available only to applicants from developing countries!
+Note: Financial assistance from Diplo is available only to applicants from developing countries!
+Late applications will be considered only if places are still available.

 Cancellation policy

-Diplo reserves the right to cancel this course if enrolment is insufficient.
-In case of cancellation, Diplo will notify applicants shortly after the application deadline.
-Applicants who have paid an application fee may apply this fee towards another course or receive a refund.
+Diplo Academy reserves the right to cancel the course if enrolment is insufficient.
+In the event of cancellation, Diplo will notify applicants shortly after the application deadline.
+Applicants who have paid an application fee may either transfer the fee to another course or request a refund.